w3c/webappsec-dbsc/README.md

 HTTP/1.1 200 OK
 Sec-Session-Registration: (RS256 ES256);challenge="challenge_value";path="StartSession"
 ```
 This is a structured header with a list of token arguments representing the allowed algorithms (possibilities are ES256 and RS256).
-The list have multiple string attributes, "path" is required describing the endpoint to use, "challenge" is to provide a challenge value for the registration JWT.
+The list has multiple string attributes, "path" is required describing the endpoint to use, "challenge" is to provide a challenge value for the registration JWT.
 There is also an optional string attribute called authorization.
 There can be more than one registration on one response:
 ```http
 HTTP/1.1 200 OK
 Sec-Session-Registration: (ES256 RS256);path="path1";challenge="challenge_value";authorization="authcode"